 What is Section 8 Housing Assistance?

 The Department of Housing and Urban Development (HUD) has a program called the Housing Choice Voucher Program, also referred to as, “Section 8 project based rental assistance,” “Section 8 assisted living,” or just “Section 8”.
-This program was designed to provide grant housing choice vouchers to qualifying individuals.
+This program grants housing choice vouchers to qualifying individuals.
 This Section 8 relocation assistance has four fundamental criteria that determine if a person is eligible to receive the help they need.
-These are income level, family status, eviction history, and citizenship.
+The criteria are income level, family status, eviction history, and citizenship.
 It is very important to learn if you may be eligible for Section 8 assistance.
 People that do not meet all four requirements listed below are not eligible to receive a Section 8 voucher.
 It is also important to note that you do have the opportunity to apply for Section 8 housing online!

 How to Get Section 8 Housing Assistance?